margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They've gone down lonely pathways.

 They've really worn themselves in.
-They have some holes in the soles.
+They have some holes in the soles .
 They've really lived another day.
 They've become sturdy and strong.
 They've been everywhere.